nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 }
 ```

 The Python interface itself defines a Python module named `morpheus_example` and a Python class in that module named `PassThruStage`.
-Note that the only method we are exposing to Python is the constructor.
+Note that the only method we are exposing to Python is the interface proxy's `init` method.
 The class will be exposed to Python code as `lib_.morpheus_example.PassThruStage`.

 ```cpp
 namespace py = pybind11;